-2016 FOOTNOTES
+2017 FOOTNOTES

-(a) Data shown are annual averages and ranges.

-(b) As Primary Standards, the turbidity level of the filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU for more than one hour.
-Turbidity is a measure of the cloudiness of the water and is an indicator of treatment performance.

-(c) Total coliform MCLs: No more than 5.0% of the monthly samples may be total coliform positive.
+(a) Data shown are annual averages and ranges. (b) As Primary Standards, the turbidity level of the filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU for more than one hour.
+Turbidity is a measure of the cloudiness of the water and is an indicator of treatment performance. (c) Total coliform MCLs: No more than 5.0% of the monthly samples may be total coliform positive.
 When collecting <40 samples, if two or more are total coliform positive, the MCL is violated.
 The MCL was not violated.

-(d) E. coli MCLs: The occurrence of 2 consecutive total coliform positive samples, one of which contains fecal coliform/E. coli, constitutes an acute violation.
+E. coli MCLs: The occurrence of 2 consecutive total coliform positive samples, one of which contains fecal coliform/E. coli, constitutes an acute violation.
 Standards and results are based on distribution system monthly sampling averages.
 Compliance is based on distribution system sampling from all pressure zones.
-416 samples were analyzed in The MCL was not violated.

-(d) Calculated from the average of quarterly samples.
+416 samples were analyzed in 2017.
+The MCL was not violated. (d) Calculated from the average of quarterly samples.
 Compliance is based on a running annual average of 16 distribution system samples.
 VCMWD was in compliance with the Stage 2 Disinfection By-Products (D/DBP) Rule.

 (e) Calculated from the average quarterly samples.
 Compliance is based on a running annual average of 16 distribution system samples.
-VCMWD was in compliance with the Stage 2 Disinfection By-Products (D/DBP) Rule.

-(f) Lead and copper are regulated in a Treatment Technique under the Lead and Copper Rule.
+VCMWD was in compliance with the Stage 2.
+Disinfection By-Products (D/DBP) Rule. (f) Lead and copper are regulated in a Treatment Technique under the Lead and Copper Rule.
 The lead and copper results for 2016 are from 30 water samples collected from the consumers' tap throughout the VCMWD distribution system.
 The federal action level, which triggers water systems into taking treatment steps if exceeded in more than 10% of the tap water samples, is 1.3 ppm for copper and 15 ppb for lead.
-There were zero samples that exceeded the action level.

-(g) Positive SI index = non-corrosive; tendency to precipitate and/or deposit scale on pipes Negative SI index = corrosive; tendency to dissolve calcium carbonate.
+There were zero samples that exceeded the action level. (g) Positive SI index = non-corrosive; tendency to precipitate and/or deposit scale on pipes Negative SI index = corrosive; tendency to dissolve calcium carbonate. (h) Results are from VCMWD's laboratory's flavor-profile analysis that detects odor occurrences more accurately. (i) State MCL is 45 ppm as nitrate, which equals 10 ppm as (N).

-2016 Water Quality Data - Valley Center Municipal Water District
+2017 Water Quality Data - Valley Center Municipal Water District

-Our water quality information for 2016 is listed in the tables on this page.
+Our water quality information for 2017 is listed in the tables on this page.
 Contained in the table are the test results for clarity and microbiological safety.
 Also included are results for 10 inorganic and secondary standards (aesthetic).
 Finally, the table includes results for 11 "other parameters" for which there are no current state or federal standards.